Forward Prizes for Poetry: 25 Years

 This is the 25th year of the Forward Prizes for Poetry, the most coveted poetry awards in the UK and Ireland.
 To celebrate, our lead sponsor, the content marketing agency Forward Worldwide, is increasing the value of the Forward Prize for Best Collection to £15,000 and offering £1,000 to each of the poets shortlisted in this category.

-The Forward Prizes for Poetry are the most coveted awards for poetry published in Britain and Ireland: they have played an key role in bringing contemporary poetry to the attention of the wider public for quarter of a century.
-They were set up in 1992 by philanthropist William Sieghart to celebrate excellence, and are awarded to published poets for work in print in the last year.
+The Forward Prizes for Poetry are the most coveted awards for poetry published in Britain and Ireland: they have played a key role in bringing contemporary poetry to the attention of the wider public for quarter of a century.
+They were set up in 1992 by philanthropist William Sieghart to celebrate excellence in poetry and increase its audience, and are awarded to published poets for work in print in the last year.
 The three prizes – £15,000 for Best Collection, £5,000 for Best First Collection and £1,000 for Best Single Poem – are unique in honouring both the work of established poets and the debuts of brilliant unknowns.
 Past Forward Prizes winners include Claudia Rankine, Thom Gunn, Seamus Heaney, Alice Oswald, Ted Hughes, Carol Ann Duffy and Kathleen Jamie.

 Read about last year’s laureates, Claudia Rankine, Mona Arshi and Claire Harman. here.